microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export function useWorkflowDataTable(id: string | undefined, workflow?: Workflow, existingTable?: ColumnTable): ColumnTable | undefined;

+// Warning: (ae-missing-release-tag) "useWorkflowInputTableNames" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useWorkflowInputTableNames(workflow?: Workflow): string[];

 // Warning: (ae-missing-release-tag) "useWorkflowListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //